 Occasionally as part of your learning environment in the Culinary Arts Institute, you will be asked to participate in food preparation and cooking for catering events for the college.
 This enhances your experience in the kitchen and makes you a stronger culinary arts student.

-This fall 2012 semester we have the following events:
+This spring 2013 semester we have the following event: May (TBD) Spring fest